-In addition to being a legendary character in many cultures throughout the Asian continent, Hanuman is Rama’s trusted army general and most loyal devotee in the literary fable, Ramayana.
+In addition to being a legendary character in many cultures and religions throughout the Asian continent, Hanuman is Rama’s trusted army general and most loyal devotee in the literary fable, Ramayana.
 He is the personification of physical competence, strength, speed, agility and energy.
 He also represents the spiritual virtues of faith, courage, devotion and humility.

 As half-man, half-monkey, Hanuman is occasionally called Anjaneya and is the son of the monkey queen and the Lord of the Winds.
 He is considered to be a demigod and is most commonly portrayed with Rama and Sita.
 When shown alone, he is depicted in a very heroic pose or even flying through the air with a mace, a bolt of thunder or a mountain.
 Sometimes, he is pictured opening up his chest to show the purity and devotion of his heart.

 Hanuman is the inspirational spirit for Karma yogis because he represents hard work and selfless service through right intention and a humble heart.
 The yogic posture, Hanumanasana, derives from the fable of Hanuman’s courage and dedication when he leapt across the sea to help Rama rescue Sita.

 “Just as a lamp in a windless place does not flicker, so the disciplined mind of a yogi remains steady in meditation on the self.”

 When Vishnu was reincarnated an eighth time, he appeared as Krishna, the god of love, joy and compassion.
 As a child, Krishna was playful, mischievous and known to adoringly steal butter from his friends and neighbours.
 In his youth, he became a cowherd, charming all the milkmaids, or gopis, with the music of his flute.
 Subsequently, he was sometimes called Gopala (the protector of cows) or Govinda (the herdsman).